1. Home

 “Minimize stress on joints by using ramps for beds, couches, and vehicles instead of allowing your dog to jump,” Dr. Smith advises.

-Choose ramps with a gentle incline and a non-slip surface for safety, such as the PetSafe CozyUp Wooden Ramp or the Gen7Pets Natural-Step Foldable Dog Car Ramp.
+Choose dog ramps with a gentle incline and a non-slip surface for safety, such as the PetSafe CozyUp Wooden Ramp or the Gen7Pets Natural-Step Foldable Dog Car Ramp.

 Recommended Products